dojo/docs/dojox/data/HtmlStore.rst

   The <thead>  tag of the referenced table.
 Each column name becomes the attribute name for that column when generating the data store view of the data.

 DIV collection:
-  In a DIV collection, the attributes of the div corrispond to the attributes of the items.
+  In a DIV collection, the items only contain one attribute/value pair, the text content.
+Use the attribute 'name' to acquire it.

 List:
-  In a list, the list items have one attribute: attributes of the div corrispond to the attributes of the items.
+  In a list, the list items have one value, the text content.
+Use the attribute Use the attribute 'name' to acquire it.

 ============
 Query Syntax